readyyyk/flatCrawl/README.md

 - Opens a browser with the URL provided in the configuration
 - Executes JavaScript commands within the browser context to extract links
 - Writes links to a CSV file with metadata
+- Checks for duplicate links to avoid adding the same link multiple times
 - Can process a single source or all sources at once
 - Supports browser automation with Puppeteer